Lakshmi Narasimha: Legend

+As a result, Lakshmi Narasimha is venerated as a representation of gentleness and peace.

 Iconography

-Narasimha is depicted with his consort Lakshmi, seated on his lap.
-In contrast to his ugra (terrible) aspect, where his face is contorted and enraged, he appears to be serene in this form.
+Narasimha deity is always accompanied by Lakshmi Mata, seated on his lap.
+In contrast to his ugra (terrific) aspect, where his face is fierce and enraged, he appears to be pleasant in this form.
 He often carries his aspects of the Sudarshana Chakra and Panchajanya, and his murti is decorated with ornaments and garlands.

 Symbolism

-In the Thiruppavai, the mythical motif of the lion is invoked in the representation of Lakshmi Narasimha.
+In the Tiruppavai, the mythical motif of the lion is invoked in the representation of Lakshmi Narasimha.
 The deity is regarded to be magnanimous, the greatest of all beings (Purushottama), and his heart is symbolised by his consort, Lakshmi.